My 11 Favorite Places to Eat in Richmond, Virginia

 Restaurants I hope to try on a future trip to Richmond

-There are some 800 restaurants in the Richmond region and I suspect my list only scratches the surface of the area’s best eats.
+There are hundreds of restaurants in the Richmond region and I suspect my list only scratches the surface of the area’s best eats.
 Here are five bonus restaurants that receive high ratings from other diners and that I look forward to trying during my next trip to RVA.

 What are your favorite restaurants and meals in Richmond?
 Let me know in the comments below!